 Maintaining a biker beard is not all that different from taking care of a regular one.
 Unless you ride through mud or a swarm of locusts, there is no need to wash your beard more than two times a week.
 Where possible, make use of a quality, natural beard wash that will make it increasingly easy to maintain your willful whiskers.

-In addition to a regular maintenance routine, you may want to consider opting for a specially-formulated beard oil that is known to reverse the damage caused by exposure to the elements.
+In addition to a regular maintenance routine, consider opting for a specially-formulated beard oil that is known to reverse the damage caused by exposure to the elements.
 If you find yourself in need of a trim but do not have much confidence in your own styling skills it is probably best to seek out the services of a reputable barber.

 Whether you are a die-hard biker or not, 2020 is as good a year as any to start growing your own biker beard.
 Whether you opt for a stereotypical ZZ Top or a more modern and subdued boxed beard, you are bound to rock your own version of one of the most renowned beard styles in the world.